 Clear your schedule for Nov.
 12 because there will be plenty to watch when Disney+ launches.
-Disney has some stiff competition against Netflix and Amazon to convince customers to sign up for yet another streaming service, but with the price now set a very modest $6.99 per month signing up for access to the entire Disney vault, plus Fox, Marvel and more is pretty much a no brainer.
+Disney has some stiff competition against Netflix and Amazon to convince customers to sign up for yet another streaming service, but with the price set at a very modest $7 per month, signing up for access to the entire Disney vault, plus Fox, Marvel and more is pretty much a no brainer.

 The new streaming service will be organized into the following categories and here are all the new Disney+ offerings that have been confirmed so far, many from day one and others to come.

 - All 2019 Disney movie titles will roll out on the platform after the theatrical and home theater window has closed including Dumbo, Aladdin, Lion King and Frozen 2

 - The entire Disney vault of titles including more than 7,500 episodes of television and 500 movies will be available from the launch date.
-These selections include classics like 101 Dalmatians, Bambi, Sleeping Beauty, titles you probably haven’t seen since your own childhood, like The Rocketeer, Honey I Shrunk the Kids, the original Tron and modern hits like Moana, Big Hero 6 and Zootopia.
+The movie selections include classics like 101 Dalmatians, Bambi, Sleeping Beauty, titles you probably haven’t seen since your own childhood, like The Rocketeer, Honey I Shrunk the Kids, the original Tron and modern hits like Frozen, Moana, Big Hero 6 and Zootopia.
 TV shows will include the whole family’s favorites, like DuckTales (1987 and 2016), Boy Meets World, Mickey Mouse Clubhouse and the newly acquired The Simpsons.

 - A Lady and the Tramp remake will be one of the first new features made specifically for release on Disney+.